awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 You can use source IP address conditions to configure rules that route requests based on the source IP address of the request\.
 The IP address must be specified in CIDR format\.
 You can use both IPv4 and IPv6 addresses\.
 Wildcard characters are not supported\.

-If a client is behind a proxy, this is the IP address of the proxy not the IP address of the client\.
+If a client is behind a proxy, this is the IP address of the proxy, not the IP address of the client\.

 This condition is not satisfied by the addresses in the X\-Forwarded\-For header\.
 To search for addresses in the X\-Forwarded\-For header, use an `http-header` condition\.